Mary L. Hahn, Shareholder

 Prior to moving to Northfield in 2000, Hahn practiced law at the Atlanta construction law firm of Shapiro, Fussel, Wedge, Smotherman, Martin & Price.

 Hahn graduated in 1993 from the University of North Carolina School of Law in Chapel Hill, with Honors, is a published author, and was on the North Carolina Law Review.
-She received her undergraduate degree, also with Honors, from the University of Michigan in Ann Arbor in 1990.
+She received her undergraduate degree, with High Honors, from the University of Michigan in Ann Arbor in 1990.

 Hahn teaches legal seminars through Community Education on topics such as real estate, buying and selling a home, employment law and tips for small business owners.

 Hahn is a proud member of the Northfield Rotary Club.
 She presently serves as the Youth Protection Officer for North Star Rotary Youth Exchange, working with in-bound and out-bound Rotary Youth Exchange students.
 Hahn served as President of the Board of the Northfield Arts Guild, and President of the Board of League of Women Voters, Northfield-Cannon Falls.
 She served on the board of the Northfield Fine Arts Boosters (NFAB), and Women in Northfield Giving Support (WINGS).
 She served as president of the Rice County Bar Association and is a member of the Fifth District Bar Association.

 Hahn leads group fitness classes, and enjoys choreographing local community musical theater productions.

 Hahn is married to St. Olaf College professor Steve Hahn.
-Her daughter Erin is 22 and will be graduating from the University of Michigan (class of 2020).
+Her daughter Erin is 23 and just graduated with Highest Honors from the University of Michigan (class of 2020).
 Erin plans to attend law school, like her mother and grandmother before her.
 Her son Luke is 20.
-Luke was a Rotary exchange student to Japan in 2018-2019 and is currently a Freshman at University of Colorado at Boulder.
+Luke was a Rotary exchange student to Japan in 2018-2019 and just completed his Freshman year at University of Colorado at Boulder.